phonopy/phonopy/README.md

 ### Formatting

-Formatting rule is written in `pyproject.toml`.
+Formatting rules are found in `pyproject.toml`.

 ### pre-commit

-Pre-commit (https://pre-commit.com/) is mainly used for applying the formatting rule automatically.
-Therefore, the use is strongly encouraged at or before git-commit.
+Pre-commit (https://pre-commit.com/) is mainly used for applying the formatting rules automatically.
+Therefore, it is strongly encouraged to use it at or before git-commit.
 Pre-commit is set-up and used in the following way:

 - Installed by `pip install pre-commit`, `conda install pre_commit` or see